justjev/BoringBananasCompany/README.md

 12.replace all boring bananas text with stock example -matching case - in all files in this repository. set desired price at constant bananaPrice = xxxxxxxxxxxxxxx -google eth to wei for this number. set desired max items at constat MAX_BANANAS = update function withdraw to split payments to multiple parties

-13.build your website - use vsstudio code. put website on on local server to test. use next.js as engine. next.js is owned by vercel. use vercel as host. upload website to github, import to vercel, it automatically deploys it and gives you a link. bind that to your domain. index.js and mint.js are the webpages. they use tailwind css as a library. update config.js with contract address. you will have to get creative and update all artwork and text with your own.
+13.build your website - use vsstudio code. put website on on local server to test. use next.js as engine. next.js is owned by vercel. use vercel as host. upload website to github, import to vercel, it automatically deploys it and gives you a link. bind that to your domain. index.js and mint.js are the webpages. they use tailwind css as a library. update config.js with contract address. you will have to get creative and update all artwork and text with your own. if you can update the wallet library with blocknative, that would be ideal because it supports many more wallets, should be able to use free version

     go to your github directory in the command line on vsstudio and enter yarn